dperson/transmission/README.md

                 -d dperson/nginx -w "http://bit:9091/transmission;/transmission"

 **NOTE**: The default username/password are `admin`/`admin`.
-See `TRUSER` and `TRGROUP` below, for how to change them.
+See `TRUSER` and `TRPASSWD` below, for how to change them.

 **NOTE2**: To connect to the transmission container, point your browser to the actual `<hostname_or_IP_address>` of the system running docker with a URI as